-We get a lot of gardening questions here at the Farmers’ Almanac but what tops the list are questions about tomato plants.
+Here at Farmers’ Almanac, we get a lot of gardening questions.
+What tops the list are questions about tomato plants and how to fix certain tomato plant problems.
 We checked in with Safer® Brand organic gardening solutions and received some great advice from their organic gardening article archives.
 Take a look:

 Common Tomato Plant Problems and How To Fix Them